One dimensional gapped quantum phases and enriched fusion categories

 Comparing it with (\ref{eq:svec-vect}), we see that the observables on this boundary form the enriched category ${}^\svec\vect$.
-The 1d bulk phase and its boundary can be obtained from the 2d spatial configuration depicted on the right side of Figure\,\ref{fig:svec-phi} via a topological Wick rotation.
+The 1d bulk phase and its boundary can be obtained from the 2d spatial configuration depicted in the right half of Figure\,\ref{fig:svec-phi} via a topological Wick rotation.

 \begin{rem} By \cite[Corollary\, 4.39]{KYZZ21}, the boundary-bulk relation holds, i.e.

 \end{rem}

 \begin{rem} One can construct a domain wall between two 1d gapped phases realized in the Kitaev chain.
 We leave it as an exercise to show that it can be described mathematically by the enriched category ${}^{\Fun_{\svec|\svec}(\vect, \vect)}\vect$ (see Figure\,\ref{fig:svec-phi}). \end{rem}